Andrei Gromyko: Ambassador to the United Kingdom

-Foreign Minister of the Soviet Union
+Foreign Minister

 During his initial days as Minister of Foreign Affairs, Andrei Gromyko devoted most of his time battling the International Department (ID) of the Communist Party of the Soviet Union under Boris Ponomarev.
 Ponomarev advocated an expanded role for the ID in Soviet foreign relations but Gromyko flatly refused.
 A top Soviet official, Valentin Falin, said the ID "interfered in the activities" of Gromyko and his ministry countless times.
 Gromyko disliked both Ponomarev and the power sharing between the ID and the foreign ministry.
 However, even in the midst of such political infighting, Gromyko presided over many key junctures in the Soviet Union's diplomacy throughout his tenure as Foreign Minister.

-One of his first tests as his country's chief diplomat came in 1958 when he addressed Mao Zedong's request for the Soviet Union to back his planned war with the Republic of China.
+One of his first tests as his country's chief diplomat came in 1958 when he addressed Mao Zedong's request for the Soviet Union to back his planned war with Taiwan.
 During their discussions, Mao flabbergasted Gromyko by telling him that he was willing to sacrifice the lives of "300 million people" to bring about the Republic of China's annexation.
 Gromyko affirmed to Mao that his proposal would never get the approval of the Soviet leadership.
 Upon learning of this discussion, Moscow terminated the Soviet-Chinese nuclear program along with various industrialization projects in the People's Republic of China.

 Years later during the Cuban Missile Crisis, Gromyko met U.S. President John F. Kennedy while acting under instructions from the current Soviet leader, Nikita Khrushchev.
-In his Memoirs, Gromyko wrote that Kennedy seemed out of touch when he first met him, and was more ideologically driven than practical.
+In his Memoirs, Gromyko wrote that Kennedy seemed "out of touch" when he first met him, and was more "ideologically driven" than "practical".
 In a 1988 interview, he further described Kennedy as nervous and prone to making contradictory statements involving American intentions towards Cuba.